alohamask/alohamask.org/alohamask.org/content/instructions/sewing/olson/index.md

 options="700x" >}}

 #### Step 6:
-Next we will attach pattern piece 3 to the result of Step 5.
+Next we will attach the **Side** to the result of Step 5.
 Align the straight edges of the two pieces as shown below:

 {{< figureCupper
  img="step13.jpg"